• Skip to primary navigation

 Instructions

-• Heat oil over medium-high heat in a large 5-quart non-stick pan.
-Add ground turkey and onion and cook until meat is no longer pink, about 8 minutes.
-Add garlic, red pepper, chili powder, cumin and salt and cook for another 1-2 minutes.
+• Heat the oil over medium-high heat in a large 5-quart non-stick pan.
+Add the onion and cook for 6-7 minutes until the onions are softened.
+Add the meat and use your spatula to break it up into pieces.
+Cook the meat until it's no longer pink, about 8-10 minutes.
+Add the garlic, red pepper, jalapeno, chili powder, cumin, and salt.
+Cook for another 2-3 minutes.

 Notes

-Store leftovers in covered container in yoru fridge.
+Store leftovers in a covered container in your fridge.
 This is a wonderful make-ahead meal that can be portioned out for several days.
-My entire family enjoys it for lunch the next day as it makes a hearty portion of food and feeds a crowd well.
+My entire family enjoys it for lunch the next day.

 Nutrition